vfarcic/devops24/manuscript/01-sts.md

 T>
 T> Git Bash might not be able to use the `open` command.
 If that's the case, replace the `open` command with `echo`.
 As a result, you'll get the full address that should be opened directly in your browser of choice.

 We retrieved the hostname from the Ingress resource and used it to `open` Jenkins.

+You'll probably see browser's message that the connection is not private.
+That's normal since we did not specify an SSL certificate.
+If that's the case, please choose to proceed.
+In Chrome, you should click the *ADVANCED* link, followed with *Proceed to...*.
+For the rest of the browsers...
+Well, I'm sure that you already know how to ignore SSL warnings in your favorite browser.

 You should see a wizard.
 We won't use it to finalize Jenkins setup.
-All we wanted, for now, is explore StatefulSets using Jenkins as an example.
+All we wanted, for now, is to explore StatefulSets using Jenkins as an example.
 There are a few things we're missing for Jenkins to be fully operational and we'll explore them in later chapters.
 For now, we'll remove the whole `jenkins` Namespace.

 ```bash
 kubectl delete ns jenkins
 ```

 From what we experienced so far, StatefulSets are a lot like Deployments.
 The only difference was in the `volumeClaimTemplates` section that allowed us to specify PersistentVolumeClaim as part of StatefulSet definition, instead as a separate resource.
 Such a minor change does not seem to be a reason to move away from Deployments.
-If we limit our conclusions to what we observed so far, there is no good reason to use StatefulSets instead of Deployments.
+If we limit our conclusions to what we observed so far, there are no good arguments to use StatefulSets instead of Deployments.
 The syntax is almost the same, and the end result as well.
-Why would we learn to use a new controller if it provides no benefit?
+Why would we learn to use a new controller if it provides no benefits?

 Maybe we could not notice a difference between a StatefulSet and a Deployment because our example was too simple.
 Let's try a slightly more complex scenario.